rmera/boo/README.md

 	"github.com/rmera/boo/utils"
 )
     func main(){

+    //This reads the data into a 'DataBunch', which is a pretty simple
+    //structure.
 	data, err := utils.DataBunchFromLibSVMFile("../tests/train.svm", true)
 	if err != nil {
 		panic(err)
 	}
-	O := boo.DefaultOptions()
+	O := boo.DefaultOptions() //The boosting options, we'll just use
+    //the defaults here.

     boosted := boo.NewMultiClass(data, O) //Trains a boosted ensemble. fmt.Println("train set accuracy", boosted.Accuracy(data))

-    //the function continues in the next block
+    //The main function continues in the next block

 ```
 ## Cross-validation grid search for hyperparameters